gravitational/teleport/docs/admin-guide.md

 Notice that each cluster is shown as two CAs: one is used to establish trust between nodes, and another one is for trusting users.

-Now, John, having direct access to a proxy server of cluster "main" (lets call it main.proxy) can use `tsh` command to see which clusters are online:
+Now, John, having direct access to a proxy server of cluster "main" (let's call it main.proxy) can use `tsh` command to see which clusters are online:

 ```